DSS3113/MALHelper/README.md

 # MALHelper
-A CLI interface for MyAnimeList written in Python 3.
+Welcome!
+MALHelper is a CLI interface for MyAnimeList written in Python.

 ## Introduction
 At the moment, this CLI interface allows you to do the following: